xoro/ssh-tunnel/README.md

 If the tunnel frequently disconnects:

-1. Make sure you're using the script with autossh
+1. Make sure you're using the script with the `--install-local-service` option for persistent connections
-2. Adjust the ServerAliveInterval and ServerAliveCountMax settings
+2. Adjust the ServerAliveInterval and ServerAliveCountMax settings if needed
 3. Check for network issues or firewalls that might be timing out the connection

 ### Service Installation Fails